OpenSourceEconomics/respy/doc/source/tutorial.rst

 * **optimization.respy.info**, logging information for monitoring of estimation run

-The last file is continuously updated and provides information about the current parameterization, the starting values, and the the value at each step.
+The last file is continuously updated and provides information about the current parameterization, the starting values, and the value at each step.
 Finally, the information about the model parameterization during optimization is continuously updated and written to disk (:ref:`details <paras.respy.log>`).

 We can now simulate a sample using the estimated parameters, but updating the instance of the *RespyCls* with the parameters returned from the estimation routine.
 ::